internetarchive/heritrix3/docs/api.rst

 ========

 This manual describes the REST application programming interface (API) of the Heritrix Web crawler.
-Heritrix is the Internet Archive's open source, extensible, Web-scale, archival-quality Web crawler.
-For more information about Heritrix, visit \ http://crawler.archive.org/.

 This document is intended for application developers and administrators interested in controlling the Heritrix Web crawler through its REST API.